Combined heat and power (CHP) cogeneration

-fuels overnight: something like 80-90 percent of world energy still
+fuels overnight: about 82 percent of world energy still

 solar and wind power,